Prevention of sexual transmission of Zika virus

 Prevention of sexual transmission of Zika virus: World Health Organization.
 Interim guidance update 6 September 2016 WHO/ZIKV/MOC/16.1 Rev.3

 This document is an update of guidance published on 7 June 2016 to provide advice on the prevention of sexual transmission of Zika virus (ZIKV).
 This guidance is for the general public, health care workers and policy makers to provide information on appropriate sexual practices in the context of ZIKV.

 The recommended length of time for safer sex practices for asymptomatic males returning from areas with active ZIKV transmission was extended from 8 weeks to 6 months.
 This is the same length of time as is recommended for symptomatic males.
 This recommendation now also applies to females, whether they have had symptoms or not.
 A 6-month duration of safer sexual practice is recommended.
 The current evidence on persistence of ZIKV in semen, its infectiousness and impact on sexual transmission remains limited.

-Adolescents, Adults, All, Both sexes, Epidemic, Female, Health, Healthcare workers, HIV and sexually transmitted infections, Infections and infectious diseases, Male, Maternal and perinatal health, Nervous system and neurologic diseases, Older people, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, All, Both sexes, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infections and infectious diseases, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Maternal and perinatal health, Minorities, Neonates/infants, Nervous system and neurologic diseases, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Viral fevers, Zoonotic and other parasitic infections